vanalm/gcloud-practice/README.md

-# Auto Responder
+# Practicing with GCloud: An SMS based chatbot

-A Python-based auto-responder that integrates with Twilio, OpenAI's GPT model, and Google Cloud Platform (GCP) services.
+Setting up a system for local development and testing, and a CICD pipeline through Github actions.
+The app is A Python-based sms chatbot that integrates with Twilio, OpenAI's GPT model, and Google Cloud Platform (GCP) services.
 The application listens for incoming SMS messages, generates a response using OpenAI's API, sends the response back via Twilio, and logs the interaction to Google Cloud Storage.

 ## Table of Contents